thaibui/thaibui.github.io/_posts/2016-03-18-yet-another-personal-blog.md

 features that a blog would normally have such as tagging, commenting, theming and personalizing.
 For that, the default functionalities of Github Pages are just too lacking so I needed something a bit more advanced.
-Luckily, Github Pages uses a quite sophisticated tool called [Jekyll](https://jekyllrb.com/) under the hood to render Markdown content into HTML.
+Luckily, Github Pages uses a quite sophisticated tool called [Jekyll](https://jekyllrb.com/){:target="_blank"} under the hood to render Markdown content into HTML.
 There goes my journey to install and learn all about Jekyll.

 ### Learning a new tool

 First off, I'm impressed with how easy it is to jump start a blog using Jekyll.
-I created this blog in under a day or two from the moment I've looked at Jekyll to the moment the first initial [draft] [first_post] was published.
-That includes setting up Jekyll locally, finding a theme I [like] [so_simple_theme], customizing the colors to my [tastes] [design_seeds], making the latest post to always be on the [homepage] [homepage_layout], configuring Disqus, Google Analytics, verifying website ownership to the search engine and so much more.
+I created this blog in under a day or two from the moment I've looked at Jekyll to the moment the first initial [draft] [first_post]{:target="_blank"}
+was published.
+That includes setting up Jekyll locally, finding a theme I [like] [so_simple_theme]{:target="_blank"}, customizing the colors to my [tastes] [design_seeds]{:target="_blank"}, making the latest post to always be on the [homepage] [homepage_layout]{:target="_blank"}, configuring Disqus, Google Analytics, verifying website ownership to the search engine and so much more.
 Jekyll + the theme I chose really makes things easy.

-Though, I have to admit that I've had help from my girlfriend who made the awesome [favicon] [favicon] for this blog using her phone.
+Though, I have to admit that I've had help from my girlfriend who made the awesome [favicon] [favicon]{:target="_blank"} for this blog using her phone.
 Yes, you are reading it correctly, from her phone!
 She was super fast too, having it done in 10 minutes while I was wrangling with Inkscape and the likes.

 [first_post]: https://github.com/thaibui/thaibui.github.io/blob/2b6ac2f69f309dc75849d62fc265b9dd0e043dad/_posts/2016-03-18-yet-another-personal-blog.md
 [so_simple_theme]: https://mademistakes.com/work/so-simple-jekyll-theme/